 - Each project manager shall monitor the supplier's compliance and performance to the set of specifications.
-If the supplier fails to perform in accordance with the specification requirements, the project manager must report such failure to the supplier is immediately user become and performance of such performance. - report such failure to the supplier in writing immediately upon becoming aware of such non-compliance for them to correct the situation.
+If the supplier fails to perform in accordance with the specification requirements, the project manager must report such failure to the supplier in modiately upon becoming aware of such non-compliance. - report such failure to the supplier in writing immediately upon becoming aware of such non-compliance for them to correct the situation.